AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

       how much memory it actually used? - Note that Slurm only measures memory every 60 seconds or so.
-      To make the program last longer, so that the memory used can be measured, give the ``--sleep`` option to the Python process, like this: ``python memory-hog.py 50M --sleep=60``.
+      To make the program last longer, so that the memory used can be measured, give the ``--sleep`` option to the Python process, like this:
+      ``python hpc-examples/slurm/memory-hog.py 50M --sleep=60`` -
+      keep it available.

 2. The program ``hpc-examples/slurm/pi.py``
-   calculates Pi using a simple stochastic algorithm.
+   calculates pi using a simple stochastic algorithm.
 The program takes one positional argument: the number of trials.

    The ``time`` program allows you to time any program,  e.g. you can